Increasing transparency of online foreign exchange calculators

 The Australian Competition and Consumer Commission (ACCC) currently has a Best Practice Guide for International Money Transfer (IMT) calculators.
 However, evidence suggests that online calculators may still be confusing for users.

-This research will test a number of potential changes to IMT calculators.
-These changes are designed to improve the communication of fees and exchange rate margins with users.
-These changes should allow consumers to directly compare IMT services with each other, which will improve competition and ultimately improve value to consumers.
+This research tested a number of potential changes to IMT calculators that could increase competition and ultimately value for customers.
+The changes were designed to improve the communication of fees and exchange rate margins with users, enabling consumers to directly compare IMT services with each other.
+We found that consistently subtracting fees, and providing ‘comparison rate prompts’ made it easier for consumers to compare offers and choose the best deal.

 ADDITIONAL TRIAL INFORMATION